sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 5. Once, it is completed, it should print *"Predictions generated."*, now you can click on ``Generate plot``.
 A graph window and a frame window will pop up.

-    - ``Graph window``: model prediction probability versus frame numbers will be plot.
-The graph is interactive, click on the graph and the frame window will display the selected frames.
+    - ``Graph window``: model prediction probability versus frame numbers will be plotted.
+The graph is interactive - click on the graph and the frame window will display the selected frames.

     - ``Frame window``: Frames of the chosen video with controls.

     .. image:: /images/validategraph1.PNG

-7. Click on the points on the graph and picture displayed on the other window will jump to the corresponding frame.
+7. As you click on points on the graph, the selected frame will pop up in the adjacent window.
 There will be a red line to show the points that you have clicked.

     .. image:: /images/validategraph2.PNG